bsoist/labs/css/README.md

 </head>
 ```

+Refresh your mini-browser now and you should see the changes.

+Click back into your `style.css` file and let's add more style.

-{% next "Now let's get a little more specific with our rules" %}
+{% next "Starting with color" %}

 ## More Color